petermgrund/HUN/_about/people/Ulafur Stafansundr.md

 title: Ulafur Stafansundr
 page-image:
   path:  https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Kristjan_thor_Juliusson_%28Sj.%29_Island.jpg/802px-Kristjan_thor_Juliusson_%28Sj.%29_Island.jpg?20130307011918
-  cutline: Official portrait, 2023
+  cutline: Ulafur in 2023
 permalink: /about/people/ulafur-stafansundr
 category: "People"
 ---

-Ulafur Stafansundr (born 24 January 1974) is a Hverlandic politician and the incumbent superintendent of state, the head of government of Hverland.
-He is a member of the <a href="{{ '/about/party/fm' | relative_url }}">Liberals</a>.
-He has been in office since 2023 following that year's general election.
+**Ulafur Stafansundr** (born 24 January 1974) is a Hverlandic politician and the incumbent superintendent of state, the head of government of Hverland.
+He is a member of the [Liberals](/HUN/about/party/as) He has been in office since 2023 following that year's general election.

 # Early life
 Ulafur Stafansundr was born in 1974 in Stjornuyst, Tyrvhuln.
 After graduating high school, Ulafur pursued a degree in engineering from the University of Hverland.
 He graduated in 1996.